Share this

 Creating an Inclusive Environment

-Creating an environment of intentionality and accountability serves as a crucial part of caring for the LGBTQ+ population.
+Creating an environment of intentionality and accountability is crucial to caring for the LGBTQ+ population.
 Healthcare professionals should educate themselves on LGBTQ+ terminology and prepare to provide relevant health services to members of this community.

-Mistakes in providing compassionate care, such as misgendering, can have serious negative impacts on LGBTQ+ patients.
-Remaining aware that LGBTQ+ patients may require a more empathetic and educated approach to care can help healthcare professionals provide these patients with competent, necessary services.
+Mistakes in providing compassionate care, such as misgendering and making incorrect assumptions about patients’ lives, can have serious negative impacts on LGBTQ+ patients.
+LGBTQ+ patients require as empathetic and educated an approach to care as straight patients — but providers have historically been undereducated about LGBTQ+ experiences.
+Maintaining intellectual and cultural humility when practicing medicine can help healthcare professionals provide these patients with competent, necessary services.

-Niernberg notes that one simple way to create an inclusive environment from the start is to make sure the patient forms have the appropriate fields on them for patients to specify their pronouns and gender.
+Niernberg notes that one simple way to create an inclusive environment from the start is to ensure the patient forms have the appropriate fields for patients to specify and describe their pronouns, sex, gender, and relationships.
+Having this capacity also allows all patients to better communicate their experiences to their providers, regardless of whether they are part of the LGBTQ+ community.

 "The best way to begin a successful visit is to make sure all of your forms reflect the diversity you see in your setting," says Niernberg.
 "Every form should be welcoming to every person."